Skip to content

 In the great river valley civilizations, dry fruits became foundational to diet and culture.

-• Mesopotamia (c.
+Mesopotamia (c.
 4000 BCE): Cuneiform tablets show the date was a cornerstone of the diet and a vital economic asset.
 Surplus dried dates became one of the region’s first major exports, traded along the great Euphrates and Tigris rivers.
+The supply chain complexity of these early trade networks laid foundations for modern commerce.

 How Did Dry Fruits Fuel Ancient Armies, Travelers, and Nomads?